 What is an OKR?

-OKR (Objective and Key Results) is a goal-setting methodology that companies use to communicate their desired outcomes throughout the organization, focus on the most important areas that need improvement, and deliver valuable results for the business.
+OKR (Objective and Key Results) is a goal-setting framework that companies use to communicate their desired outcomes throughout the organization, focus on the most important areas that need improvement, and deliver valuable results for the business.

 In a nutshell, writing OKRs is deciding what exactly you need to improve in your business and, based on that, how you will spend your time and resources in the next 3 months.
 It’s as much about saying “no” to opportunities, as it is about pursuing them.
 If you’re chasing 50 different outcomes, you will end up not achieving any of them.